-Cranberry orange baked brie dip is a super easy, fun, and festive holiday appetizer recipe that’s perfect for your Thanksgiving or Christmas feast!
-This here appetizer is a beauty isn’t it?
+Brie dip is a super easy, fun, and festive holiday appetizer recipe that's perfect for your Thanksgiving or Christmas feast!

 It has now become my new favorite thing and will go down in history as the appetizer I will forever bring to all holiday parties!

-For starters, this baked brie dip is just stunning.
-The colors are gorgeous, and I bet they’ll be all matchy matchy with the rest of the eats in your Thanksgiving day spread.
-Secondly, this recipe is stupid easy to make.
+For starters, it's just stunning.
+The colors are gorgeous, and I bet they'll be all matchy-matchy with the rest of the eats in your Thanksgiving day spread.
+Secondly, baked brie is stupidly easy to make.

 It will totally jingle your bells.

 The sweet flavors of fresh orange dance with the tart pop of the cranberries and swirl together with the creaminess of the brie.
-The added bit of crunch from the pumpkin seeds just takes the recipe over the top and gives it an added sprinkle of color as well.
+The added bit of crunch from the pumpkin seeds just takes the recipe over the top and gives the appetizer an added sprinkle of color.

 - 2 cups fresh cranberries